LidiaMorejudo/MilestoneProject1LidiaMorejudo/README.md

 3. One of the erros indicate that the frameborder attribute has been deprecated in HTML5, so I had to change this setting for CSS, setting the frame border to none.

+Another error encountered was that when clicking on the submit button when trying to join the mailing list a message comes up to acknowledge it.
+However, when clicking on OK to close the pop up window an error message ocurrs.
+This is because the form is set to method "POST", however, as this is a project and there is no server to send these emails to the site throws the error message.
+To solve this I removed the method POST.
+If in future the page goes live and there is a server to send this information, then this will be updated.

 TESTING THE BOOKUS PAGE

 These are the errors and warnings encountered: